smsohan/smsohan.github.com/source/home/index.markdown

 ![Cover](/images/cover.jpg)

-I'm Sohan, and I work for Cisco as a senior manager of software engineering.
+I'm Sohan, and I work at Microsoft as a Principal Engineering Manager.
 I live in Calgary with my wife and two children.

 ### Contact Me